I, Jack Wright: Recurring

 Jack's second wife is deceased and his daughter with his second wife, Asha Bell, is not shown.

 Production

 The series was announced for UKTV in February 2024, with Chris Lang writing the script and Federation Stories producing.
 The series is directed by Tom Vaughan and produced by Nickie Sault.
 Executive producers are Polly Williams, Arielle Gottlieb, Lang and Tom Vaughan, and, for UKTV, Helen Perry.

 The cast is led by John Simm and Nikki Amuka-Bird.
 In March 2024, Trevor Eve, Daniel Rigby, Ruby Serkis, Harry Lloyd, Liz Kingsman and James Fleet were among those who joined the cast.

-Filming got underway in March 2024.
+Filming for the show began in March 2024.
 First-look images from the set were released to the press in August 2024.

-There were no plans or funding for a second series, although there is an announcement at the end of the final episode that it is "To be continued".
+A title card at the end of the final episode states "to be continued".
+It was confirmed in March 2026 that a second series has been acquired by the BBC.
+Nikki Amuka-Bird, John Simm, Daniel Rigby, Ruby Ashbourne Serkis and Harry Lloyd were confirmed to be back as their key characters, while two new characters are to be played by Tom Austen and Zora Bishop.
+Filming of series 2 started in February 2026.

 Broadcast

-The series was broadcast in the United Kingdom on U&Alibi from 23 April 2025.
+The first series was broadcast in the United Kingdom on U&Alibi from 23 April 2025, and on BBC One and iPlayer from 12 July 2026.
+Series 2 will start airing on BBC One and streaming on iPlayer in the U.K., rather than on U&Alibi, and on BritBox in the U.S.